850297968/algorithm/README.md

 algorithm
 =========

-This repository contains some simple algorithms that I collect. welcom to indicate errors in program
+This repository contains some simple algorithms that I collect. welcom to indicate errors in program！